 Packaging is your most important branding tool in retail.
 It’s not just about looking good; it’s about being seen.

-Your product competes with other brands in your category, but it also picks up impressions from every shopper walking by.
+Your product competes with other brands in your category, but it also picks up impressions from every shopper who walks by.
 Those are free impressions you don’t have to pay a marketing agency for.
 Don’t waste them.

 Investing Too Little in Packaging

 It’s worth it to work with a packaging expert.
-They’ll help with design and legal compliance.
-It's surprising how many brands are out of compliance, especially in grocery CPG.
-This is even more important in California, where regulations are complex, and there’s no shortage of law firms waiting to profit from your mistakes.
+They can help with both design and legal compliance.
+Many brands are out of compliance, especially in grocery CPG.
+This is even more important in California, where regulations are complex and there is no shortage of law firms waiting to profit from your mistakes.

 Investing Too Much in Packaging

-You’ll probably want to tweak your packaging after seeing it on shelf — even if you did customer testing.
+You will likely want to tweak your packaging after seeing it on shelf, even if you did customer testing.
 Don’t get stuck with dead packaging that drains cash and clogs your warehouse.